Everyone who uses essential oils needs to learn about properly diluting essential oils. Even me.

 What followed was not a pleasant experience for my husband.
 Thankfully, there was no lasting damage, just some temporary discomfort.
 I hope our screw-up and the ensuing research will benefit you!

-There are two primary reasons to dilute your oils: to avoid irritation and sensitization.
+There are two primary reasons for diluting essential oils: to avoid irritation and sensitization.

 Not only is it important to dilute the oils, it’s important to rotate the oils you’re using.
 For instance, if you find that lavender helps you relax at night and you find yourself using it every night, it would be a good idea to switch things up every couple of weeks and use another oil such as vetiver or Roman Chamomile for a week or two before going back to the lavender.